GMOD/Apollo/docs/Apollo2Build.md

 After this completes, jbrowse and other prerequisites are automatically downloaded and packaged into a WAR file.

 You can then copy the war file at target/apollo-X.Y.war to your webapps folder as apollo.war or similar, and then the WAR file will be unpacked automatically and run.
-If you named your file apollo.war, hen you can access your app at "http://localhost:8080/apollo"
+If you named your file apollo.war, then you can access your app at "http://localhost:8080/apollo"

 ### Login to the web interface